- “Green” office, classroom, kitchen, and bathroom products produced with a higher percentage of recycled materials are purchased whenever possible.

 - About 18,000 pounds of waste metal are recycled from MxCC’s two campus locations each year.

-- On an ongoing basis, an “Electronics Plus” recycling station located in the MxCC Library (Middletown) and the Academic Success Center (Meriden) allows for the collection and proper disposal of small electronics, CFL bulbs, gift cards, batteries, printer cartridges, and more.
+- On an ongoing basis, an “Electronics Plus” recycling station located in the MxCC Library (Middletown) allows for the collection and proper disposal of small electronics, CFL bulbs, gift cards, batteries, printer cartridges, and more.

 Source: MxCC Sustainability Report (2014)